Make a planning application

 Detailed requirements for some applications.

-Biodiversity Metric 4.0 is a biodiversity accounting tool that can be used for the purposes of calculating biodiversity net gain.
+Biodiversity Metric 4.0 is a biodiversity accounting tool that can be used for calculating biodiversity net gain.

 The Upper Nene Valley Gravel Pits Special Protection Area and Ramsar site was formally classified by the UK government in 2011 and covers 1358 hectares in North and West Northamptonshire.